Handbook Menu

 The University of Chicago Business Law Review

-The University of Chicago Business Law Review, founded in 2021, publishes twice a year and publishes articles covering business, corporation, and securities law.
-Editors encourage authors to submit articles that are interdisciplinary in nature, particularly those that focus on economic analysis.
-Journal members provide useful commentary about Delaware law by writing updates, summaries, and analysis of significant developments.
-The student editors also organize a biannual symposium and publish articles generated from that event.
+The University of Chicago Business Law Review, founded in 2021, publishes its print volume twice a year.
+Articles and student-written comments cover business, corporation, and securities law.
+Its editors encourage authors to submit scholarship that is interdisciplinary, with a particular focus on economic analysis.
+The editors also maintain an active online forum for current cases and issues in the field.
+The journal organizes a biannual symposium and publishes articles generated from that event.

 For more information visit https://businesslawreview.uchicago.edu/.